Tapcio/mixed-messages/README.md

 # mixed-messages

-Takes 3 pieces of information - day of the month, day of the week, gender

-throws nonsensical joke depending of the info

-User only inputs their Name and Gender when they open the program.
+Takes 5 pieces of information - age, salary, do you like green places, do you like pubs, do you want good transport

+Tells which Boroughs in London to live